ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_key_detailed_diagnostics` option

 This option controls the key mapping used to show the full diagnostic text when the user's cursor is on the line with the diagnostic.
+It basically calls `:YcmShowDetailedDiagnostic`.

+Setting this option to an empty string will make sure no mapping is created.

 Default: `<leader>d`